BryanCarty/Co-Op-Portfolio/README.md

 - Completeing level 1 Acquatics Coaching Course

 - Competeing at National Division 1 Swimming
-Note: This involved a lot of training, including waking up at 5am to train before school.
+Note: To get to this level involved a lot of training, including waking up at 5am to train before school.

 - Completing road warden course